 LCS & PARTNERS 5F., No.8, Sec.
 5, Sinyi Rd.
-(Shinkong Manhattan Building) Taipei City 110, Taiwan (R.O.C) T: (+) 886-2-2729-8000 ext.
-7689 F: (+) 886-2-2722-6677 Website: http://www.lcs.com.tw
+(Shinkong Manhattan Building) Taipei City 110, Taiwan (R.O.C) T: 886 2 2729 8000 ext.
+7689

+F: 886 2 2722 6677 Website: www.lcs.com.tw

+Key legislation Private sector bribery Criminal Law Anti-corruption Statute Money-Laundering Control Act Not criminalised but may constitute other crimes punishable under the Criminal Law or other laws

+Extraterritorial effect Yes

+Exemption for facilitating payment No

+Defences None

-Key legislation Criminal LawAnti-corruption StatuteMoney-Laundering Control Act Private sector bribery Not criminalised but punishable under other laws Extraterritorial effect Yes Exemption for facilitating payment No Defences None Penalties for individuals • For active bribery, the penalty depends on whether the requested activity violates the public official's duties, regardless of whether such public official takes any action to fulfil the requests of the bribe.
-If the bribe is paid to induce a violation of the public official's duties, the penalties are imprisonment of one to seven years and a fine of up to TWD3 million (approx. US\$99,800).
-If the bribe is paid to induce an act or an abstention that does not violate the public official's duties, then the penalties are imprisonment for up to three years or criminal detention and/or a fine of up to TWD500,000 (approx. US\$16,600) • For passive bribery by a public official, the penalty depends on whether the requested activity violates the official's duties, regardless of whether the official actually takes any action to fulfil the request.
-If the bribe is paid to induce a violation of the public official's duties, the penalties for the official are imprisonment of no less than ten years to life and a fine of up to TWD100 million (approx. US\$3.326 million).
-If the bribe is paid to induce an act or an abstention that does not violate the public official's duties, the penalties are imprisonment for no less than seven years and a fine of up to TWD60 million (approx. US\$1.99 million).
-If the bribe is paid to a public official who is in charge of investigations and prosecutions, the penalty shall be increased by 50%
+Penalties for individuals For active bribery, the penalty depends on whether the requested activity violates the public official's duties, regardless of whether such public official takes any action to fulfil the requests of the bribe.
+If the bribe is paid to induce a violation of the public official's duties, the penalties are imprisonment of one to seven years and a fine of up to TWD3 million (approx. U\$\$99,800).
+If the bribe is paid to induce an act or an abstention that does not violate the public official's duties, then the penalties are imprisonment for up to three years or criminal detention and/or a fine of up to TWD500,000 (approx. U\$\$16,600) For passive bribery by a public official, the penalty depends on whether the requested activity violates the official's duties, regardless of whether the official actually takes any action to fulfil the request.
+If the bribe is paid to induce a violation of the public official's duties, the penalties for the official are imprisonment of no less than ten years to life and a fine of up to TWD100 million (approx. U\$\$3.326 million).
+If the bribe is paid to induce an act or an abstention that does not violate the public official's duties, the penalties are imprisonment for no less than seven years and a fine of up to TWD60 million (approx. U\$\$1.99 million).
+If the bribe is paid to a public official who is in charge of investigations, prosecutions or the trial of a case, the penalty shall be increased by 50%